 Last Updated on

 The region of Leh Ladakh became extremely popular specially after the movie 3 Idiots was released back in 2009.
 Now Leh Ladakh is frequented by adventure junkies, specially from April – September when the roads are open and accessible, and in January – February for the famed Chadar Trek.

 Most of you might have already been to Leh Ladakh or might be planning a trip in the coming summer.
-However, here I’m going to give you 5 reasons to visit Leh Ladakh in winters too.
+However, here I’m going to give you 5 reasons to visit Leh Ladakh in Winters as well.

 It’s easy to fall in love with the landscape of Leh Ladakh, but when its covered under a white blanket of snow, it literally transforms into a fairyland.